 We tend to think of conflict as some stressful conversation or drama with other people.
 Most conflict lives in your head!
 “What should I do first/next?”
 “Should I have that conversation with him/her?”
 “How?”

 Know that the inadequacy/fear/doubt/worry conversations are going to happen.
 Preempt them.
 Plan how to get back to feeling well and motivated.
 You do this by linking back to your why!
 When the effort of dropping 2 pant sizes, buying some bitcoins or having that performance conversation seems more painful than staying the same, remember your values…you still need to honour those to feel your best each day!

 #3.
 Plan it.
 Try it.
 Adjust it.

 Don’t assume that your first (overzealous) plan is going to work.
 That’s just setting yourself up for failure, guilt and shame.
 Remember the SMART (specific, measurable, achievable, relevant, time-oriented) goals.
 Start small and build on your successes (while learning from your ‘failures’).
 What/who might you need to help you plan, execute and rethink your goal?
 This resource doesn’t need to cost you (more than a coffee or lunch ;-). #thinkoutsidethebox

 Need help setting goals and resolving the conflicts they create?
 Get it all down here: Download our simple worksheet, complete with a real-life coaching example from one of our Executive clients.

 Never thought that conflict resolution strategies were necessary for accomplishing your goals?

-Join other leaders in The Ultimate Leadership Training: a conscious leadership skills course in Ottawa/Gatineau, Canada that will positively change how you lead, set and achieve goals and resolve conflicts, forever.
+Join other leaders in The Conscious Leadership Experience: a conscious leadership skills course in Ottawa/Gatineau, Canada that will positively change how you lead, set and achieve goals and resolve conflicts, forever.
 We guarantee it.